cirossmonteiro/store/README.md

 - a chatting (only text) script written in Python, which server will be inside my VPS (I guess, probably using websocket - I gotta learn that first)

 One day, who knows:
-- get a real job
+- get a real job in IT